jfryusef/jopen/content/about/index.md

 #### How did I make it?

-[Here](https://jfryusef.link/posts/how-did-i-make-jopen/) is a whole post about how this blog works.
-But basically, I built it using [Hugo](https://gohugo.io/).
+[Here](https://jfryusef.link/posts/how-i-made-jopen/) is a whole post about how this blog works.
+But basically, it works using Markdown and [Git](https://git-scm.com/).

 #### How can I support it?